subnero1/website-staging/_posts/2023-03-27-Gen4-modems-release.md

 We're thrilled to introduce our newest product release - Generation 4 WNC product series!

-Equipped with our new and improved software, UnetStack4, our generation 4 modems are designed to take your underwater communication to the next level.
+Equipped with our new and improved software, UnetStack4, our [generation 4 modems](https://subnero.com/products/wnc){:target=_blank} are designed to take your underwater communication to the next level.
 Our latest release includes a range of exciting features that will satisfy all of your deployment needs.

 Here are just a few highlights: